New students from the UK & EU

 PGDE Primary & Secondary students

-You’re required to register online and upload your photo by 8 August 2017 and you should allow two working days between submitting your photo and collecting your card.
+You’re required to register online and upload your photo no later than Wednesday 8 August 2018 and you should allow a minimum of two working days between submitting your photo and collecting your card.

-Once you have completed your online registration, you must show your original visa documents.
-During main registration in September, please bring the documents to the Registration Hall, James Weir Building, on the dates listed in section five above.
-Outwith these dates please come to the Student Lifecycle Services Office, McCance Building, 16 Richmond Street, Glasgow G1 1XQ.
-This should be done within 10 days of the start of your course.
+You cannot complete online registration until you have submitted your original visa documents.
+This should be done within 10 working days of the start of your course.
+During main registration in September, please bring your documents to the Registration Hall, James Weir Building, on the dates listed in section five above.
+Out with these dates please come to the Student Lifecycle Services Office, ground floor, McCance Building, 16 Richmond Street, Glasgow G1 1XQ.
+Our opening hours are Monday to Friday, 10am to 4pm.

 Semester Two Exchange students

-You'll be able to complete registration online.
-Student cards will be available for collection from the McCance Building, 16 Richmond Street, Glasgow G1 1XQ.
-You'll be given further information on this at the Welcome Meeting.
+You'll be able to complete registration online and student cards will be available for collection from the McCance Building, 16 Richmond Street, Glasgow G1 1XQ.
+You'll be given further information on this at your Welcome Meeting.
 If you hold a visa to enter the UK please bring it with you when you come to collect your card.
 This should be done within 10 days of the start date of your course.

-Students registering for a course with a non-standard start date, eg research courses commencing any month except October, should come to the Student Lifecycle Services Office, McCance Building, 16 Richmond Street, Glasgow G1 1XQ once they have completed online registration, in order to collect their student card.
-Students holding a visa to enter the UK should bring this with them.
+Students registering for a course with a non-standard start date, eg research courses commencing any month (except October), should come to the Student Lifecycle Services Office, McCance Building, 16 Richmond Street, Glasgow G1 1XQ once you have completed online registration, in order to collect your student card.
+If you hold a visa to enter the UK you should bring this with you.
 This should be done within 10 days of the start of your course.

 Part-time & Distance Learning students

-If you’ve registered online but are not able to collect your student card then we’ll post the card to you.
+If you’ve registered online but are not able to collect your student card then it will be posted out to you as soon as possible after your start date.

 Modular & Continuing Professional Development students